KRFOSS/kali-docs/general-use/enabling-root/index.md

 ### Enabling root for GNOME and KDE login

 We will first install `kali-root-login` to change multiple configuration files that will permit us to login to the root account through the GNOME GDM3 and the KDE login prompt.
-This step is not necessary when using other desktop environments.
+This step is not necessary when using other desktop environments:

 ```console
 kali@kali:~$ sudo apt -y install kali-root-login